 If you’ve had pre-settlement funding before and need more money, the company you apply with will need to pay off or buy out your prior lawsuit loan(s).
 It is an industry best-practice and is standard procedure for most legal funding companies.
-If you come across a company willing to fund you additional without paying off your first advance, be very wary.

 What You Need to Know About Lawsuit Funding Buyouts